INDICATION

 Hepatotoxicity

-• Monitor liver function tests (ALT, AST, and total bilirubin) prior to the start of LUMAKRAS, every 3 weeks for the first 3 months of treatment, then once a month or as clinically indicated, with more frequent testing in patients who develop transaminase and/or bilirubin elevation
+• Monitor liver function tests (ALT, AST, alkaline phosphatase, and total bilirubin) prior to the start of LUMAKRAS® (sotorasib), every 3 weeks for the first 3 months of treatment, then once a month or as clinically indicated, with more frequent testing in patients who develop transaminase and/or bilirubin elevation

-• Withhold, dose reduce or permanently discontinue LUMAKRAS based on severity of adverse reaction.
+• Withhold, reduce the dose, or permanently discontinue LUMAKRAS® (sotorasib) based on the severity of adverse reaction.
+Consider administering systemic corticosteroids for the management of hepatotoxicity.
 Please reference the Dose Modification section for detailed guidance

-• Increased ALT/AST leading to dose interruption or reduction occurred in 7% of patients.
-LUMAKRAS was discontinued due to increased ALT/AST in 2% of patients
+• Increased ALT/AST leading to dose interruption or reduction occurred in 9% of patients treated with LUMAKRAS® (sotorasib).
+LUMAKRAS® (sotorasib) was permanently discontinued due to increased ALT/AST in 2.7% of patients.
+Drug-induced liver injury occurred in 1.6% (all grades) including 1.3% (Grade ≥ 3)

 Interstitial Lung Disease (ILD)/Pneumonitis